Section: Information Technology

 Policy Number: 915Responsible Office: Information Technology

-The purpose of this policy is to provide information to St. John’s University’s (St. John’s) IT Department, and the entire University Community, to improve the resistance to, detection of, and recovery from the effects of malicious code.
+The purpose of this policy is to provide information to St. John’s University’s (St. John’s) Office of Information Technology (IT) and the entire University community to improve the resistance to, detection of, and recovery from the effects of malicious code.

-To prevent information loss due to infection by, and spread of, malicious code and to ensure continued uninterrupted services for St. John’s computers and networks, St. John’s utilizes a viable endpoint control solution.
+To prevent information loss due to infection by, and spread of, malicious code, and to ensure continued uninterrupted services for St. John’s computers and networks, the University utilizes a viable endpoint control solution.

-Any device or system that may be affected by computer virus, malware, phishing, mobile code, or email spam that connects to the St. John’s network has the standard endpoint protection solution installed and running at all times, as configured or approved by the IT Department.
+Any device or system that may be affected by computer virus, malware, phishing, mobile code, or email spam that connects to the St. John’s network has the standard endpoint protection solution installed and running at all times, as configured or approved by IT.

 Endpoint protection is configured to automatically clean and remove an infected file or to quarantine the infected file if automatic cleaning is not possible.
 The software is configured to update automatically on a regular basis.

-Employees are prohibited from disabling or tampering with the installed software unless authorized to do so by the IT Department.
-Should there be an incident in which malicious code is detected or it is suspected that a device has been compromised, access to St. John’s resources will be removed and St. John’s will follow protective measures in accordance with the 919 - Information and Cyber Security Risk Incident and Response Policy/Standards for proper guidance in order to ensure appropriate incident response.
+Employees are prohibited from disabling or tampering with the installed software unless authorized to do so by the Office of IT.
+Should there be an incident in which malicious code is detected, or it is suspected that a device has been compromised, access to St. John’s resources will be removed and St. John’s will follow protective measures in accordance with the 919 – Information and Cyber Security Risk Incident and Response Policy/Standards for proper guidance in order to ensure appropriate incident response.